 Pine Manor College has undertaken long-term commitments for the benefit of all its students on the assumption that students who enroll will remain for the entire year.
-When a student withdraws before the end of the year for whatever reason, commitments made by the College on her behalf nevertheless remain and must be paid.
-Pine Manor College’s policy for refunds represents an attempt to be fair to the withdrawing student in light of the obligations the College has undertaken on her behalf.
+When a student withdraws before the end of the year for whatever reason, commitments made by the College on the students behalf nevertheless remain and must be paid.
+Pine Manor College’s policy for refunds represents an attempt to be fair to the withdrawing student in light of the obligations the College has undertaken on the students behalf.

 Pine Manor College’s policy regarding refunds is as follows: